Yoga For Weightlifters:

-It's easy for people who weight train to get caught in a cycle of overworking certain muscle groups, however in doing this you create an imbalance, if you're not working the opposing muscles, it can cause posture issues and injury.
+It’s easy for people who weight train to get caught in a cycle of overworking certain muscle groups.
+However, in doing so one may create an imbalance.
+Subsequently, if you’re not working the opposing muscles, it can cause posture issues and injury.

-With yoga maneuvers for weightlifters, we can now hone in on certain muscles groups to maintain good flexibility, range of motion, stretch ,and better lengthening of muscles.
+With yoga maneuvers for weightlifters, an individual can hone in on certain muscle groups to maintain a certain level flexibility, range of motion, stretch ,and better lengthening of muscles.

 Better Range of Motion

 It goes without saying that this is one of the most important reasons weightlifters get involved in yoga.
-With the intense weights leading to increase mass and muscle shortening, many weightlifters can find themselves stiff and rigid, even causing issues with performing certain workout routines with as much proficiency as they would if the range of motion was better.
+With the intense weights leading to increase mass and muscle shortening, many weightlifters can find themselves stiff and rigid.

 Yoga helps to keep the joints flexible, the muscles loose, and elongated, all helping with ROM.

-According to BodyBuilding.com, yoga helps to move joints through full range of motion and develops balance, which is important because lifting most often happens through a more two-dimensional stance.
+According to BodyBuilding.com, yoga helps to move joints through full range of motion and develops balance.
+This is important because lifting most often happens through a more two-dimensional stance.